Is ear candling a safe way to remove earwax?

-Ear candling — a technique that involves placing a lit, hollow, cone-shaped candle into the ear canal — can cause serious injury and isn't considered an effective treatment for any condition.
+Ear candling — a technique that involves placing a lit, hollow, cone-shaped candle into the ear canal — can cause serious injury.

-Research shows, however, that ear candling is ineffective at removing earwax.
+Research shows that ear candling is ineffective at removing earwax and is also not an effective treatment for any other conditions.
 In fact, the technique can actually push earwax deeper into the ear canal.
 Ear candling can also lead to:

 - Deposits of candle wax in the ear canal